beancount/beangulp/examples/README.md

 There are five directories demonstrated here:

-* `ledger`: This is a directory, typically a repository under source control, containing your Beancount ledger file(s) (e.g., `ledger.beancount`) and import configuration ('ledger.import'), which is a Python file.
+* `ledger`: This is a directory, typically a repository under source control, containing your Beancount ledger files.

 * `documents`: This is a directory containing your past imported files.
   Beangulps' filing command is able to automatically date and rename the files